-- 39. Any five members of the Governing Body may make complaint to the Vice-Principal seeking the removal of the Principal from office for good cause. - 40.
+- 52. Any five members of the Governing Body may make complaint to the Vice-Principal seeking the removal of the Principal from office for good cause. - 53.
 The Vice-Principal shall refer such a complaint to the Governing Body, exclusive of the Principal and the members making the complaint.
-If it appears to the Governing Body that the complaint does not raise a prima facie case or that it is trivial or invalid or unjustified or is not supported by sufficient evidence of good cause for the removal of the Principal from office, it may determine that no further action shall be taken upon it. - 41.
-If it appears to the Governing Body on the available material that the complaint could, if proved, constitute good cause for the removal of the Principal from office, it shall appoint a Tribunal to hear and determine the matter. - 42.
-The Tribunal appointed by the Governing Body shall comprise: - (a) an independent Chairman; and - (b) one member chosen from amongst members of the Governing Body, who was not one of the members seeking the removal of the Principal; and - (c) one member chosen from amongst members of the Governing Body who was one of the members seeking the removal of the Principal. - 43.
-A charge referred to the Tribunal shall be dealt with in accordance with the procedure prescribed in clauses 17 to 19, provided - - (a) that the Vice-Principal shall perform any duty and exercise any power there assigned to the Principal; and - (b) that the only recommendation the Tribunal may make is whether or not the Principal should be removed from her office. - 44.
-Where a charge or charges have been upheld and the Tribunal finds good cause and recommends dismissal, but in no other case, the Vice-Principal shall consult the Governing Body and may then dismiss the Principal. - 45.
-Where a complaint is to be referred to a Tribunal under clause 41, the Vice-Principal may, if she considers that the College might otherwise suffer significant harm, suspend the Principal from her duties in all matters relating to the government and discipline of the College without loss of salary. - 46.
-For the purpose of the removal of the Principal from her office for incapacity on medical grounds, the provisions of Part IV shall have effect, provided that the Vice-Principal shall perform any duty or exercise any power there assigned to the Principal.
+If it appears to the Governing Body that the complaint does not raise a prima facie case or that it is trivial or invalid or unjustified or is not supported by sufficient evidence of good cause for the removal of the Principal from office, it may determine that no further action shall be taken upon it. - 54.
+If it appears to the Governing Body on the available material that the complaint could, if proved, constitute good cause for the removal of the Principal from office, it shall appoint a Tribunal to hear and determine the matter. - 55.
+The Tribunal appointed by the Governing Body shall comprise: - a) an independent Chairman chosen in accordance with clause 42(a) and (b); and - b) one member chosen from amongst members of the Governing Body, who was not one of the five members seeking the removal of the Principal; and - c) one member chosen from amongst members of the Governing Body who was one of the five members seeking the removal of the Principal.

-47. For the purpose of appeals by the Principal against removal from office, the provisions of Part V shall have effect, provided that the Vice-Principal shall perform any duty or exercise any power there assigned to the Principal.
+- 56. A charge referred to the Tribunal shall be dealt with in accordance with the procedure prescribed in clauses 31 to 33, provided: - a) that the Vice-Principal shall perform any duty and exercise any power there assigned to the Principal; and - b) that the only recommendation the Tribunal may make is whether or not the Principal should be removed from her office. - 57.
+Where a charge or charges have been upheld and the Tribunal finds good cause and recommends dismissal, but in no other case, the Vice-Principal shall consult the Governing Body and may then dismiss the Principal. - 58.
+Where a complaint is to be referred to a Tribunal under clause 54, the Vice-Principal may, if she considers that the College might otherwise suffer significant harm, suspend the Principal from her duties in all matters relating to the government and discipline of the College without loss of salary. - 59.
+For the purpose of the removal of the Principal from her office for incapacity on medical grounds, the provisions of Part IV shall have effect, provided that the Vice-Principal shall perform any duty or exercise any power there assigned to the Principal. - 60.
+For the purpose of appeals by the Principal against removal from office, the provisions of Part V shall have effect, provided that the Vice-Principal shall perform any duty or exercise any power there assigned to the Principal.